Peak season benchmark report

 A bonded warehouse is used for the storage of imported goods before customs duties are completed and paid for.
 Customs clearance can be an extensive process, and bonded warehouses exist to provide a safe space for goods awaiting clearance.

-Their name can be attributed to the bond system used in their lease, whereby government bodies provide businesses a bond to rent the space to ensure they do not suffer any profit losses once the products are ordered.
+Their name can be attributed to the bond system used in their lease, whereby government bodies provide businesses with a bond to rent the space to ensure they do not suffer any profit losses once the products are ordered.
 Bonded warehouses are an attractive option for importers requiring short-term or long-term storage for items that would otherwise be restricted.

-Pros
+Bonded Warehouse Pros

 • Companies are not required to pay duty on items until they are released for delivery